 Today I’m going to be blogging about a trick which one of my fellow-teachers Viacheslav Kushnir from St. Pete has recently recommended to me, and this compelling and heartfelt ‘thank you’ goes to him, he really deserves it.
 I do believe, his tip is worth sharing.

 I’ve been away for some not very convincing reasons, however one of them still remains the best escape from explaining the real state of things which is obviously lack of quality time for anything.
 Let alone blogging or reading something for continuing professional development.
-And one brief professional chat about my groups with Slava has changed everything.
+And a quick chit-chat about my groups with Slava has changed everything.

 In order to boost my students’ fluency and accuracy both in writing and speaking I’m bombing them with a lot of tasks.
-Writing emails, reports and ‘making-up questions for further discussion’, letting them record themselves in order to give them more opportunities for speaking activities, and, no doubt, so on and so forth.
-Since I’ve got three groups, it should not be a big problem for me, should it?
+Writing emails, reports and ‘making-up questions for follow-up discussions’, letting them record themselves in order to give them more opportunities for speaking, and so on and so forth.
+Since I’ve got three groups, it should not be a problem for me, should it?
 But it is a big problem.
 So I was wondering if there’s anything that can be considered as a way to get out of all of this.

 Slava recommended that I recorded my feedback for my students.
 I know, I know, a lot of teachers recommend peer correction first and then teacher’s correction.
 However, when you need to give ‘short and sweet’ feedback, that’s the way to do it.
 I usually use www.vocaroo.com for it.
 It’s pretty straightforward and does not need any registration.
 My students use the site for recording themselves (there’s an option to save a link to the recording and then to share); I use the site for recording feedback for my students, then I save the link and send to them.